Middle-class students will never understand what it’s like to be working-class at university

 Mental health issues due to financial worries are rising rapidly among young people.
 Long shifts can affect sleep patterns and not having the disposable income to enjoy the fun parts of student life inevitably contributes to the pressure of being at uni.
 It's not really surprising that students from poorer families are dropping out at a much higher rate than those from more supported backgrounds, as well as being more at risk of developing symptoms of depression and anxiety while at studying.

 Working-class identity at uni is simultaneously coveted and mocked.
 Deeply fetishised, it is incredibly common, bordering on clichéd, for undergraduate students at unis like Manchester and Bristol to appropriate working-class subcultures.
-The University of Bristol's Cheerleading Society caused a stir when they decided to have a “chav themed" social, where attendees were encouraged to wear snap-backs and tracksuit bottoms, because that's apparently how poor people dress.
+The University of Bristol's Cheerleading Society caused a stir when they decided to have a “chav themed" social, but after controversy were forced to rename it to "Comfortable tracksuit bottoms and jumper night."
+After this new name was accused of turning positive criticism into a joke, the event was renamed simply "social".

 Better-off students are more than happy to partake in the cultural practices of working-class subculture for the “cool factor", while simultaneously facing none of the detrimental effects that actually come from the reality of life on a budget.
 They wear the charity clothes that are necessities for some, while paying Urban Outfitters prices on the weekend.
 Some speak 'slang' without ever having to face the humiliation of careers councillors suggesting you take elocution lessons.